fatimaalkashaf/1dv610-l2/reflection.md

 Finally, *Command Query Separation* was also something that I never thought about before.
 My *update* method both modifies the state and returns the updated note.
 I better way would maybe have been to separate these, so update only modifies and another method could have been used to fetch the results.

 ## Reflection on my own code quality
+Through working on this module and reading Chapters 1-3, I have gained a deeper understanding of code quality.
+I now see that the readability, maintainability, and clarity are just as important as the functionality of the code.

+I initially also miscounted the lines of my code, so I had to add three new methods in my notebook.js (*hasDuplicateTexts*, *getLatestNote*, *getTotalTagCount*).
+I would say that these also follow the Clean Code principles by being small, doing one thing, and having descriptive names.
+But one thing I didn’t have time to do with these methods was to add tests for them.
+The reason for that was that I also needed to finish another assignment in the other course that we have, as well as some personal family matters that Daniel is aware of, which required me to spend a lot of time at the hospital.
+However, this has taught me the importance, and how to count the lines of code correctly from the start next time.
+Also, writing this reflection has made me realize that writing code is a skill that can always be improved.

+**Strengths in my code:**
+- Consistent naming, like nouns for classes and verbs for methods.
+- Small functions that follow the Clean Code principles.
+- Good separation of responsibilities between classes.

+**Areas that can be improved:**
+- The code duplication in my search functions that violates the *Don’t Repeat Yourself* principle.
+- Could have thought more about 'Command Query Separation* in some of my methods.
+- My update method could have been separated in different methods because it’s doing more than one thing.

+**The key lesson that I take with me:**
+- *We are Authors* - The code that we write is also written for people to read, not just for computers.
+- *Later equals never* - We say that we will do it later, but we never do it
+- *The Boy Scout Rule* - We should always leave the code cleaner than we found it.